Keskiniemi beacon tower

 The wooden tower has a six-metre (20 ft) high square base with a square pyramidical top.
 The first floor houses a 70 cm (2 1/3 feet) thick layer of stones serving as a counterweight to prevent the structure from tipping in wind.
 The structure also has wooden beams in all four corners for increased support against winds.
 The tower has a wooden top ornament.

 The structure measures 18,9 meters (62 ft) high from the ground, with the top being 20,9 meters (87 ft) above sea level.
 All of its faces are white.

 The current beacon tower is the second navigational aid located on the Keskiniemi promontory.
 In a navigational map dated on 1785 by Henrik Wacklin a beacon tower is shown at the same location.

 The tower has never been lit.
-A modern Keskiniemi sector light has been erected alongside the tower.
+Keskiniemi sector light was erected alongside the tower in 1908.